trancongduy/bluecore/README.md

 # bluecore
-.NET Core and Angular projects
+An project built on .NET Core and Angular 6